MATCHA-MIT/secsep/README.md

 ## 4.1.
 Conventions

 ### 4.1.1.
-Ocaml and S-Exp
+OCaml and S-Exp

-Many components are implemented using Ocaml.
+Many components are implemented using OCaml.
-To transfer Ocaml data structures between components, we use S-Exp serialization provided by `sexp` library, which converts Ocaml data into a JSON-like text file.
+To transfer OCaml data structures between components, we use S-Exp serialization provided by `sexp` library, which converts OCaml data into a JSON-like text file.
 In this artifact, it is a convention that serialized products are named with the suffix of `.sexp`.

 ### 4.1.2.
 Naming